This post contains affiliate links, which help support the cost of running this website.

 I've seen this sauce as a puréed sauce, as in this recipe, and more coarsely chopped.
 I do it both ways, depending on what I'm using if for.

-It's fabulous over roasted asparagus, which I make every year for Easter.
+- It's fabulous in its coarsely chopped form over roasted asparagus in this asparagus gribiche, which I make every year for Easter.

-Roast some potatoes and broccoli and add enough gribiche to coat everything.
+- Roast some potatoes and broccoli and add enough gribiche to coat everything or add it to your favorite potato salad in place of some of the mayonnaise.

-Or use it as a dip for roasted broccoli spears or artichoke leaves.
+- Use it as a dip for roasted broccoli spears or artichoke leaves in place of an aioli.

 Ingredients